IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 ## Props

+Note: In addition to the below props, `c-select` also supports most props that are supported by Vuetify's [v-text-field](https://vuetifyjs.com/en/components/text-fields/).

 <Prop def="for: string | ForeignKeyProperty | ModelReferenceNavigationProperty | ModelType" lang="ts" />

 A metadata specifier for the value being bound.
 One of: